U.S. House panel seeks briefing on FAA Blue Origin probe | Technology

 U.S. House panel seeks briefing on FAA Blue Origin probe

-The rocket from Jeff Bezos' space company failed mid-flight shortly after liftoff, aborting its cargo capsule to safety before crashing into the Texas desert.

-House Subcommittee on Space and Aeronautics chair Don Beyer, a Democrat, and Representative Brian Babin, a Republican, in a letter asked the FAA to outline the "timetable for the NS-23 anomaly investigation, the root cause of the failure once determined, and plans to ensure that actions to address the root cause or causes are completed."
+House Subcommittee on Space and Aeronautics Chair Don Beyer, a Democrat, and Representative Brian Babin, a Republican, in a letter asked the FAA to outline the "timetable for the NS-23 anomaly investigation, the root cause of the failure once determined, and plans to ensure that actions to address the root cause or causes are completed."
+The FAA declined to comment immediately.
+Blue Origin did not immediately respond to a request for comment

+Without humans on board, the rocket lifted off aiming to send NASA-funded experiments and other payloads to the edge of space to float for a few minutes in microgravity.
+The lawmakers noted in August that a New Shepard vehicle carried out Blue Origin’s sixth human commercial suborbital spaceflight in just over a year, writing: "On a different day with a different mission, this vehicle’s anomaly could have put human lives in danger."

+Just over a minute after liftoff and roughly five miles (8 km) above ground, the New Shepard booster's engines flared unexpectedly during ascent.
+The capsule's abort motor system triggered almost immediately, jetting the craft away from the faulty rocket before parachuting back to land intact.
+The booster crashed within a designated hazard area, the FAA said.
+Blue Origin's fleet of New Shepard rockets is grounded until the FAA signs off on the outcome of a company-led investigation into the mishap, the agency added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)